- Matrix-style ecosystem

 to do it yourself.

-OTOH, it’s ubiquitous and free, free, free so you don’t need to worry about stupid licensing restrictions, and the community is enormous, so it’s pretty easy to answer any questions you may have, so that’s nice.
+OTOH, it’s ubiquitous and free, free, free so you don’t need to worry about stupid licensing restrictions, and the community is enormous, so it’s pretty easy to answer any questions you may have.

 But in any case, you don’t need to choose.
 Python interoperates with all these other languages, and indeed, makes a specialty of gluing stuff together.